arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 9: April 11, 2017 | ES6

+Learning about template strings.
+I find them convenient to write strings taking in variables but Wes lost me with the HTML fragments and using functions.
+I will re-watched the videos with a less tired brain.

 ### Day 8: April 9, 2017 | ES6

 More about arrow functions and when not to use them.
 I used the internet to complete the first exercise but I am glad to notice that what I was after was syntax things and not actually "how do I do that?"